Here are some quick-links to the various sections on this page:

 The rest of this is related to my specific cover.
 It is extremely simple, but I am nevertheless pleased with it.
 Your cover will depend on you, and you may well consider mine to be trivial.
 I think a cover is important, and needs to try and illustrate to some degree the content of the book.
 So your design will depend on your book!
 Good luck if you decide to "do-it-yourself" - and you will feel more exultation when you hold your printed book if you do!
 As I didn't use a paid-for designer, I have no comment to make on that route.

-This is the PDF of my original cover - the new one is very little different.
-The red boxes aren't on the cover, they are intended to show the positioning and sizing of the text boxes, and the fuchsia text show the values I used for size and position.
-You can see that I positioned the text boxes "absolute relative" to the oversize left and top edges; that is, the page left and top margin (with margins set at zero).
+This is the PDF of my latest Word cover.
+The fuchsia boxes aren't on the cover, they are intended to show the positioning and sizing of the text boxes, and the fuchsia text show the values I used for size and position.
+You can see from above that I positioned the text boxes "absolute relative" to the oversize left and top edges; that is, the page left and top margin (with margins set at zero).
 I found it easier to do so, but you may have your own preference.
 You can see what I mean about the blue colour only stretching part way over, in Word, the whole page is blue and there is no white anywhere:

 I found with Word2007 that if I inserted a picture, it always justified hard-left.
 But if you insert a text box, and insert a picture inside that, the usual justify buttons of left, centre and right, do seem to work.
 Strange.
 So you can see my two images for the cover are inside the text boxes, so I could centralise them.
 Inside the text (the interior), I inserted a picture to the first row of a two-row table, and the caption in the second row, and again, centering them both then worked OK.
 Inside, I always used no borders, but that's a matter of choice.
 As it happened, with the cover, the borders to the images didn't print with the PDF.
 Again, strange, but I didn't mind.